TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/C3/C3 Super Mini/README.md

 # ESP32-C3 Super Mini

-> Extremely Compact Microcontroller Board With Great Functionality For Very Low Prices
+> Extremely Compact And Very Affordable Microcontroller Board With Great Functionality

-The *ESP32-C3 Super Mini* is a widely available and very cheap (€1.50 at *AliExpress*) microcontroller board that is easy to use, has good support in many platforms, and provides ten freely usable *GPIOs*.
+The *ESP32-C3 Super Mini* is a widely available and very affordable microcontroller board that is easy to use, is widely supported, and provides ten freely usable *GPIOs*.
+It typically comes with *4MB* flash memory.

 <img src="images/c3_anglefront_overview_t.png" width="50%" height="50%" />